sadainsamirr/sadainsamirr/README.md

-An aspiring Data Analytics enthusiast with a keen interest in Machine Learning (ML) and Data Science.
+An aspiring Data Analyst with a keen interest in Machine Learning (ML) and Data Science.
 I'm particularly passionate about leveraging Python, NumPy, SQL, Tableau, and Excel to explore and build solutions in these fields.